kpilszak/seeking-game/README.md

 * Windows 10

 ## Setup
-To run this project, open in Windows this file: /seeking-game/obj/Debug/seeking-game.exe
+To run this project, open in Windows this file: <a href="https://github.com/kpilszak/seeking-game/blob/master/seeking-game/obj/Debug/seeking-game.exe">/seeking-game/obj/Debug/seeking-game.exe</a>

 ## Sources
 This project was created as an exercise from Jennifer Greene and Andrew Stellman book "Head First.
 C#".